zachcantcode1/flyby/README.md

 # Copy and configure environment variables
 cp .env.example .env
-# Edit .env with your API credentials and home coordinates
+# Edit .env with your home coordinates for notifications

 # Start the services
 docker-compose up -d